mz496/mz496.github.io/posts/reaching-personal-website-endgame.md

 ## 2007: anon internet contributor, part 1

 In 2007, I started a blog about current events and the juiciest tips and secrets for an online Flash hangout called [Club Penguin](https://en.wikipedia.org/wiki/Club_Penguin).
 This started out as a fun experiment with friends at school, with whom I would hang out physically and virtually, but it quickly became more than that.
-Aside from my becoming unusually obsessed with Club Penguin, I was still amazed my audience could grow so much just from search traffic -- 23,000 hits in ten weeks was more than my tween brain could process :)
+Aside from my becoming unusually obsessed with Club Penguin, I was still amazed my audience could grow so much just from organic search traffic -- 23,000 hits in ten weeks.

 I did burn out after just those ten weeks, but not before building out a series of articles totaling several thousand words and making three to five posts a week.
 Keeping up with trends is *hard* even if you may have a lead in the market.